skellis46/slipbox/two women dancing.md

 ### Economics / dancing reserve

-Be precise about the technology.
-It's not so much the smartphone, but the software.
-And what is this software an instance of?
-It's not all technology.
-Not all software.

 Let us also agree that to talk about technology in any guise is to talk about economics.
 The social psychologist Shoshana Zuboff states in _The Age of Surveillance Capitalism_ (2019) that "technology was, is, and always will be an expression of the economic objectives that direct it into action."[@zuboff-2019-age Chapter 1.V The Puppet Master, Not the Puppet: n.pag.]
 She cites the German sociologist and historian Max Weber who wrote: